swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 This *could* be the author's intention, but it not really possible to determine this by looking the code.
-The community has frequently requested this be rectified, such that ignoring an error requires a more explict expression of intention.
+The community has frequently requested this be rectified, such that ignoring an error requires a more explicit expression of intention.

 [typed throws]: https://github.com/swiftlang/swift-evolution/blob/main/proposals/0413-typed-throws.md